athulkrishnapulari-sudo/ATHULKRISHNA4/README.md

 Users can add, delete, search, and view all contacts.
 The program validates user inputs.
 It ensures that contact numbers contain exactly 10 digits and only digits, and that email addresses contain both '@' and '.' .
 Users can view their contacts in a clean and organized format.
-The program is simple to use — just select a choice from the main menu and follow the prompts.
+The program is simple to use.
+Just select a choice from the main menu and follow the prompts.

 MY LEARNING JOURNEY